offbynull/actors/README.md

 Echoing back test123
 ```

-### Real-world Examples

-Peernetic comes with 3 real-world examples, located in the [examples project](examples/src/main/java/com/offbynull/peernetic/examples/).
-Each of those examples comes with 5 executable Java classes...

- * **RealtimeDirect** - Actors run locally and communicate directly.
- * **RealtimeViaUdpGateway** - Actors run locally and communicate via UDP.
- * **RealtimeViaUdpSimulator** - Actors run locally and communicate via simulated UDP.
- * **SimulationDirect** - Actors run in a simulation and communicate directly.
- * **SimulationViaUdpSimulator** - Actors run in a simulation and communicate via simulated UDP.

-Realtime executables may require user input.

-Simulation executables don't require user input because they run pre-configured scenarios.
-Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.
+### Unstructured Mesh Example

+The Unstructured Mesh example is located in the [examples project](examples/src/main/java/com/offbynull/peernetic/examples/unstructured).

-#### Unstructured Example
+#### What is an Unstructured Mesh?

-[Unstructured](examples/src/main/java/com/offbynull/peernetic/examples/unstructured) is an implementation of an unstructured mesh network.
 From [Wikipedia](https://en.wikipedia.org/wiki/Peer-to-peer#Unstructured_networks): *Unstructured peer-to-peer networks do not impose a particular structure on the overlay network by design, but rather are formed by nodes that randomly form connections to each other.
 (Gnutella, Gossip, and Kazaa are examples of unstructured P2P protocols).*

-Both realtime and simulation unstructured examples don't require any user input.
-They run the same pre-configured scenario: nodes are gradually created and added in to the network (100 nodes in total).
-Note that node 0 starts as the bootstrap node, and all other nodes (1 to 99) will enter the network via node 0 when they start.
+#### How do I use the example?

+The Unstructured Mesh example comes with 5 executable Java classes...

+ * **RealtimeDirect** - Nodes run locally and communicate directly.
+ * **RealtimeViaUdpGateway** - Nodes run locally and communicate via UDP.
+ * **RealtimeViaUdpSimulator** - Nodes run locally and communicate via simulated UDP.
+ * **SimulationDirect** - Nodes run in a simulation and communicate directly.
+ * **SimulationViaUdpSimulator** - Nodes run in a simulation and communicate via simulated UDP.

 ![Unstructured Example Screenshot](../gh-pages/unstructured_example1.png)

+##### Realtime executables

+Realtime executables don't require user input because they run pre-configured scenarios.
+Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.

+##### Simulation executables

+Simulation executables don't require user input because they run pre-configured scenarios.
+Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.

-#### Chord Example
+### Chord Distrubted Hash Table Example

-[Chord](examples/src/main/java/com/offbynull/peernetic/examples/chord) is an implementation of Chord DHT's overlay network.
+The Chord DHT example is located in the [examples project](examples/src/main/java/com/offbynull/peernetic/examples/chord).

+#### What is Chord?

 From [Wikipedia](https://en.wikipedia.org/wiki/Chord_(peer-to-peer)): *In computing, Chord is a protocol and algorithm for a peer-to-peer distributed hash table.
 A distributed hash table stores key-value pairs by assigning keys to different computers (known as "nodes"); a node will store the values for all the keys for which it is responsible.
 Chord specifies how keys are assigned to nodes, and how a node can discover the value for a given key by first locating the node responsible for that key.*

+#### How do I use the example?

+The Chord example comes with 5 executable Java classes...

+ * **RealtimeDirect** - Chord nodes run locally and communicate directly.
+ * **RealtimeViaUdpGateway** - Chord nodes run locally and communicate via UDP.
+ * **RealtimeViaUdpSimulator** - Chord nodes run locally and communicate via simulated UDP.
+ * **SimulationDirect** - Chord nodes run in a simulation and communicate directly.
+ * **SimulationViaUdpSimulator** - Chord nodes run in a simulation and communicate via simulated UDP.

+##### Realtime executables

-Realtime Chord examples require user input.
+Executables classes prefixed with **Realtime** require user input.
 When the example starts, a console-like window is presented.
 The following sequence of commands will create a 64-node Chord cluster and bring it online.
 Note that node 0 will start as the bootstrap node, and all other nodes (1 to 63) will enter the network via node 0 when they start.

 ```
 64